1. Home

 Privacy notice - Adult Social Care: your information and you

-As a local authority, by law we have to provide or arrange social care support for those most in need in the community.
-If you ask us for support we have to:
+As a local authority, by law we must provide or arrange social care support for those most in need in the community.
+If you ask us for support, we must:

-• assess your needs (and the needs of your carer if they ask us), and
+- assess your needs (and the needs of your carer if they ask us),

 To do this, we must hold records about you and your personal circumstances, and about the support you receive or may need in the future.
 We guarantee to use your personal data only in ways that respect your rights and promote your health and wellbeing.
 For example, we use information about you to: